horga83/shellChatGPT/README.md

 ## Termux Users

-Users of Termux may have some difficulty compiling the oficial Ksh93 under Termux.
+Users of Termux may have some difficulty compiling the original Ksh93 under Termux.
 As a workaround, use Ksh emulation from Zsh.
 To make Zsh emulate Ksh, simply add a symlink to `zsh` under your path with the name `ksh`.